tanbur/desr/README.md

 ### Prerequisites

-This package requires the numpy and sympy packages.
+This package requires the Sympy package.

 ### Installing